guilhermebkel/gbkel-about/learning-notes/o-jeito-peter-lynch-de-investir.md

 > At first, when we talk about growth, we're saying that a brand is expanding, selling more, making more products, getting more profits year by year.
 Generally the individual growth can be measured by the PIB Growth compared to the Brand Growth.
 >
-> There are six growth types in which we can find a brand at:
+> There are three growth types and three general types in which we can find a brand at:
 >
 > **1. Slow:** Big brands well stablished that grow in the same level of its country PIB [~4% per year] (generally they were growing fast in the past but reached a limit or something like that) and usually they pay good profits to its investors (since they don't know where to spend money).
 >